kyma-project/serverless/README.md

     export KYMA=$(which kyma)
     ```

-    > **NOTE:** the example error may look like this: `Error: unsupported platform OS_TYPE: Darwin, OS_ARCH: arm64; to mitigate this problem set variable KYMA with the absolute path to kyma-cli binary compatible with your operating system and architecture.
+    > The example error may look like this: `Error: unsupported platform OS_TYPE: Darwin, OS_ARCH: arm64; to mitigate this problem set variable KYMA with the absolute path to kyma-cli binary compatible with your operating system and architecture.
 Stop.`